 Debra commenced with Scenic Rim Regional Council as the inaugural General Manager Customer and Regional Prosperity in December 2018.

-Debra has worked in the private sector for more than 19 years and in her 23-year career in local government has worked primarily in arts and culture, economic, community and tourism development, major capital project delivery, investment attraction, event attraction and management, and placemaking and regional development.
+Debra has worked in the private sector for more than 19 years and in her 24-year career in local government has worked primarily in arts and culture, economic, community and tourism development, major capital project delivery, investment attraction, event attraction and management, and placemaking and regional development.

 Debra was a Board Member for three years and President for two years of Southern Queensland Country Tourism (formerly Toowoomba, Golden West and South Burnett Regional Tourist Association).
 Debra won the 2010 Queensland Telstra Business Women’s White Pages Community and Government Award and competed in the Australian Telstra Business Women’s Award.
-Debra has been a Queensland Tourism Awards Judge from 2017 to 2020 and is a member of the Local Government Association of Queensland’s Regional Economic Development Group.
+Debra has been a Queensland Tourism Awards Judge from 2017 to 2021 and was a member of the Local Government Association of Queensland’s Regional Economic Development Group.
 She holds a Graduate Certificate in Management and is a Justice of the Peace (Qualified) QLD.

 General Manager Asset and Environmental Sustainability, Chris Gray